by Calculated Risk on 3/07/2019 02:11:00 PM

 On Friday at 8:30 AM ET, the BLS will release the employment report for February.
-The consensus, according to Bloomberg, is for an increase of 195,000 non-farm payroll jobs in February (with a range of estimates between 168,000 to 215,000), and for the unemployment rate to decline to 4.7%.
+The consensus is for an increase of 178,000 non-farm payroll jobs in February, and for the unemployment rate to decline to 3.9%.

 Here is a summary of recent data:

-• The ADP employment report showed an increase of 298,000 private sector payroll jobs in February.
-This was well above expectations of 183,000 private sector payroll jobs added.
-The ADP report hasn't been very useful in predicting the BLS report for any one month, but in general, this suggests employment growth above expectations.
+• The ADP employment report showed an increase of 183,000 private sector payroll jobs in February.
+This was close to consensus expectations of 180,000 private sector payroll jobs added.
+The ADP report hasn't been very useful in predicting the BLS report for any one month, but in general, this suggests employment growth close to expectations.

-• The ISM manufacturing employment index decreased in February to 54.2%.
-A historical correlation between the ISM manufacturing employment index and the BLS employment report for manufacturing, suggests that private sector BLS manufacturing payroll increased about 3,000 in February.
-The ADP report indicated 32,000 manufacturing jobs added in February.
+• The ISM manufacturing employment index decreased in February to 53.2%.
+A historical correlation between the ISM manufacturing employment index and the BLS employment report for manufacturing, suggests that private sector BLS manufacturing payroll was unchanged in February.
+The ADP report indicated manufacturing jobs increased 17,000 in February.

-The ISM non-manufacturing employment index increased in February to 55.2%.
-A historical correlation between the ISM non-manufacturing employment index and the BLS employment report for non-manufacturing, suggests that private sector BLS non-manufacturing payroll jobs increased about 212,000 in February.
+The ISM non-manufacturing employment index decreased in February to 55.2%.
+A historical correlation between the ISM manufacturing employment index and the BLS employment report for manufacturing, suggests that private sector BLS manufacturing payroll increased 210,000 in February.

-Combined, the ISM indexes suggests employment gains of about 215,000.
-This suggests employment growth above expectations.
+Combined, the ISM surveys suggest employment gains slightly above the consensus expectations.

-• The final February University of Michigan consumer sentiment index decreased to 96.3 from the January reading of 98.5.
+• The final February University of Michigan consumer sentiment index increased to 93.8 from the January reading of 91.2.
 Sentiment is frequently coincident with changes in the labor market, but there are other factors too like gasoline prices and politics.